 The company provides its Directors with a compensation package consisting of an annual retainer, committee and meeting fees, and equity-based compensation in the form of deferred share units (DSUs).

 Non-employee Directors can elect to receive a portion of their annual retainer in the form of DSUs and are also subject to share ownership guidelines that require ownership of Common Shares and/or DSUs with an acquisition or market value equivalent to not less than three times the aggregate value of their annual cash and equity retainer.

 Directors have five years from their respective dates of appointment to accumulate the required number of Common Shares and/or DSUs.

-Below are copies of Capital Power’s certificate and articles of incorporation, and all certificates and articles of amendment.
+Capital Power’s certificate and articles of incorporation, and all certificates and articles of amendment are available for download.